z4kn4fein/kotlin-semver/README.md

 ## Exceptions
 When the version parsing fails due to an invalid format, the library throws a specific [`VersionFormatException`](https://z4kn4fein.github.io/kotlin-semver/semver/io.github.z4kn4fein.semver/-version-format-exception/index.html).
-Similarly, when the constraint parsing fails the library throws a [`ConstraintFormatException`](https://z4kn4fein.github.io/kotlin-semver/semver/io.github.z4kn4fein.semver.constraints/-constraint-format-exception/index.html).
+Similarly, when the constraint parsing fails, the library throws a [`ConstraintFormatException`](https://z4kn4fein.github.io/kotlin-semver/semver/io.github.z4kn4fein.semver.constraints/-constraint-format-exception/index.html).
 > The `toVersionOrNull()` and `toConstraintOrNull()` methods can be used for exception-less conversions as they return `null` when the parsing fails.

 ## Contact & Support